MagicFoundation/Alcinoe/README.md

 Embarcadero Quality Reports
 ---------------------------

-Please ask for the resolution of these quality reports.
-The lack of resolution on these issues from Embarcadero has compelled us to patch the original Delphi source files:
+Please request the resolution of these quality reports.
+Due to the unresolved issues from Embarcadero, we have been forced to apply patches to the original Delphi source files:

 * [Project option to define where to look/create the LaunchScreen.TemplateiOS directory](https://quality.embarcadero.com/browse/RSP-33503)
 * [Support for the new Android Splash Screen standard](https://quality.embarcadero.com/browse/RSP-39331)